 - when you're bidding on too many items ending at the same time from the same seller

-We've taken measures to reduce the number of CAPCHAs when using AD, however, you may still experience this on some rare occasions.
+We've taken measures to reduce the number of logins with AD to avoid such CAPCHAs, however, you may still experience this on some rare occasions.
 We recommend that you stop AD temporarily (15+ minutes) and login using your browser answering the CAPTCHA.
 Continue to use the browser for a while until eBay stops presenting the CAPTCHA at login.
 Check bid history pages as well (auctions with existing bids).
 Avoid using web snipe services, as logging in from their IP addresses may trigger CAPTCHA at bid time as well.

 More info: eBay verification code questions

 Under Windows XP, files are under: